bohnertchris/experience-manager-htl.en/help/using/block-statements.md

 <sly data-sly-resource="./header"></sly>
 ```

-Although not a valid HTML 5 tag, the `<sly>` tag can be displayed in the final output using data-sly-unwrap:
+Although not a valid HTML 5 tag, the `<sly>` tag can be displayed in the final output using `data-sly-unwrap`:

 ```xml
 <sly data-sly-unwrap="${false}"></sly> <!--/* outputs: <sly></sly> */-->